magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 ### Play with the React web application

-Now visit the [localhost:3001](http://localhost:3001/) URL in your browser and you should receive something like this:
+Now visit the URL [localhost:3001](http://localhost:3001/) in your browser and you should see something like this:

 ![React Tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/react-tut-01.png)